lildude/colinseymour.co.uk/_posts/2013-07-10-bar-pasajes.md

 ![Instagram - bmRkzgJtw0](/img/bmRkzgJtw0.jpg){:class="instagram"}

-Bar Pasajes | Got a narrow passage?
+Got a narrow passage?
 Why not put a bar in it?
 This is one if the things I love about Spain.